The PSG all-time best XI without Mbappe: Millennial heroes form a deadly duo

 Centre Forward: Zlatan Ibrahimovic

-Netting 156 goals in 180 appearances, Zlatan ‘the ego' Ibrahimovic has every right to walk around with a swollen head.
+Netting 156 goals in 180 appearances for PSG, Zlatan ‘the ego' Ibrahimovic has every right to walk around with a swollen head.

-Zlatan is among the PSG all time top scorer list.
-He is an automatic pick in this best XI and will remain the best ever play Paris has ever seen for a very long time.
+Despite recently being overtaken by Mbappe, Zlatan is among the PSG all time top scorer list.
+He is therefore an automatic pick in this best XI and will remain among the best ever players Paris has ever seen for a very long time.

 Iconic PSG goal: Breaking the sound barrier